How to Validate JSON Online Free - JSON Schema Validation Guide 2025

 Top Action Bar:

-• Share - Generate shareable validation links
+• Share - Generate shareable validation links for team collaboration

-• Sample JSON - Load example data
+• Sample JSON - Load example data to explore features

-• Format - Auto-beautify with proper indentation
+• Format - Auto-beautify with proper indentation (2-space or 4-space)

-• Convert to YAML - Transform to YAML format
+• Convert to YAML - Transform to YAML format instantly

-• Export - Download validated JSON
+• Export - Download validated JSON to local file

 Editor Panel:

-• Line numbers - Quick error location
+• Line numbers - Pinpoint error locations instantly

-• Auto-completion - Property name suggestions
+• Auto-completion - Property name suggestions as you type

-• Error indicators - Red underlines with hover descriptions
+• Error indicators - Red underlines with hover descriptions explaining issues

 Validation Modes: